 Understand that your dog is doing their job in growing up at their own pace.
 Simply caring for them the way they deserve will really help them grow to their best potential.
-If you are alarmed by excessive growth or stunted growth, you can ask your veterinarian to see if your Labrador Retriever is growing up properly.
+If you are alarmed by excessive growth or stunted growth, you can ask your veterinarian to see if your Labrador Retriever is growing properly.

 Neutering and Spaying

 Spaying or neutering your dog at an early point in their life is not really going to do anything to stunt their growth.
 However, their joints may possibly be affected.
-Some studies have shown that early spaying and neutering has an effect on the dog’s growth plate.
+Some studies have shown that early spaying and neutering have an effect on the dog’s growth plate.
 This will delay its closure and will thus make your dog grow somewhat taller than they normally would.
 This is unfortunate, as it predisposes your dog to joint disease later on in their life.

 You should ask your veterinarian when the best time is to spay or neuter your Labrador Retriever.
 As a rule of thumb, you should wait until your dog is 18 months old so that they have reached sexual maturity.

 The last factor to consider regarding your dog’s growth is their overall physical health.
 Puppies who have gotten sick early in their lives and have stayed sick for an extended period of time may have their growth stunted.
 Poor health prevents the body from reaching its fullest potential as they grow, so be sure to bring your dog and for regular checkups at the vet.